hannasm/StartWatchDotNet/README.md

 # StartwatchDotnet
 ## Versioning

-This is version 1.0.0 of the StartwatchDotnet library.
+This is version 2.0.0 of the StartwatchDotnet library.

-The base package is available from nuget at: https://www.nuget.org/packages/StartwatchDotnet/1.0.0
+The base package is available from nuget at: https://www.nuget.org/packages/Startwatch/2.0.0

+A separate package with extensions for ExpressiveLogging are available from nuget at: https://www.nuget.org/packages/ExpressiveLogging.StartwatchExtensions/2.0.0

-The source for this release is available on github at: https://github.com/hannasm/StartwatchDotnet/releases/tag/1.0.0
+The source for this release is available on github at: https://github.com/hannasm/StartwatchDotnet/releases/tag/2.0.0

 ## Description
 Startwatch is an alternative to System.Diagnostics.Stopwatch that is based on some different assumptions about how it will be used: